Azure-Samples/streaming-at-scale/eventhubs-timeseriesinsights/README.md

 # Streaming at Scale with Azure Event Hubs and Azure Time Series Insights

 This sample uses Azure Time Series Insights as database to store JSON data.
+Time Series Insights ingests event data from Event Hubs and makes it available for online querying and exploration.
+In addition, it stores the data in Parquet format on Azure Storage, where it is available for analytics.

 The provided scripts will create an end-to-end solution complete with load test client.